Father Gives Son Ride On Shoulders As Family Leave House

 Buying a home is the single largest purchase most Canadians make.
 So, it’s important to understand the role of home insurance in protecting your investment.

-Silverstein says home insurance is ultimately about peace of mind.
-Your home is often the largest investment you’ll make, so you want to ensure both your house and everything inside it can be repaired or replaced if something happens.
+He says home insurance is ultimately about peace of mind.
+Your home is often your largest investment, so you want to ensure both your house and everything inside it can be repaired or replaced if something happens.

 couple looking at papers